benr0th/UUR-Ultimate-Uma-Reroller/README.md

 - **Q: Where are my screenshots?**
   - A: The script uses Steam to take screenshots, so they will be in your Steam screenshots folder, you can easily view them by looking at the game in your Steam library.
 - **Q: How do I know how many LBs I got?**
   - A: Right now it doesn't check for this.
 You'll have to check the screenshots and see which account looks decent enough, log in and see if you got any LBs.
 Hoping to add this in the future.
+I've added the option to take a screenshot of each x10 roll in the meantime.
 - **Q: Help!
 It keeps clicking on the wrong thing and I can't stop it!**
   - A: Press `Shift + Escape` to stop the script.
 - **Q: Why did you make this?**